 Eliminating mandated benefits does not, by itself, decrease the overall costs of health care.
 It only decreases the portion of health care expenses to be covered by the insurance policy.
-On the other hand, requiring health insurance companies to cover these benefits usually increases the utilization of these Eliminating the requirement to be licensed in other states will allow smaller, regional companies to compete in other states.

-benefits, the charges made by providers for these benefits, and the administrative expenses of the insurance companies.
-This results in a need for an increase in premium rates.
+On the other hand, requiring health insurance companies to cover these benefits usually increases the utilization of these benefits, the charges made by providers for these benefits, and the administrative expenses of the insurance companies.
+This would then result in increased premium rates because of these factors.

-Eliminating the requirement to be licensed in other states will allow smaller, regional companies to compete in other states.
+Eliminating the requirement to be licensed in other states, other than the state of domicile, will allow smaller, regional companies to compete in more states.
 However, they will face a major obstacle, which is the establishment of a provider network with competitive reimbursement levels.

-A primary factor in reducing the costs of health care, while maintaining the good health of the individual, is to limit services to those doctors and other medical professionals who will provide the right service at the right time for a reasonable cost.
+In the free market business of insurance, the companies with the biggest surplus will be able to subsidize their health insurance line.
+A primary factor in reducing the costs of health care, while still maintaining the good health of the individual, is to limit services to those doctors and other medical professionals who will provide the right service at the right time for a reasonable cost.
 Insurance companies' networks should be established within that framework.

-It will be extremely difficult for a small regional insurance company to enter a new market and find a significant number of providers who will agree to the discounts and limitations similar to those granted to those insurance companies with large blocks of insureds.
+It will be extremely difficult for a small regional insurance company to enter a new market and then find a significant number of providers who will agree to the levels of discounts and limitations that are similar to those granted to insurance companies with large blocks of insureds.